 You can get far with a simple Google Analytics tracking code and a Facebook pixel, but when you want to start split-testing, retargeting, and embedding multiple widgets that help optimize your site traffic, it’s time to consider Google Tag Manager.

 Google Tag Manager (or GTM) is a simple, reliable service from Google you can use to consolidate all your script tags, analytics codes, and/or pixels into a single tag.
-This makes it incredibly easy to manage your website integrations.
+This makes it incredibly easy to manage your website integrations without editing code.

 A few of the benefits for installing GTM is the ability to: